HunterTracer/gsl/README.md

 1. First, run `pip install pyomo` to install pyomo.
 Then, add the folder where `amplgsl.dll` is located to Environment Variable `PATH`.

-2. To calculate the value, first-order derivatives, second-order derivatives of a given Gaussian Mixture CDF or PDF, or the value of inverse Gaussian Mixture CDF, we can use the following code:
+2. For calculating the value, first-order derivatives, second-order derivatives of a given Gaussian Mixture CDF or PDF, or the value of inverse Gaussian Mixture CDF, the following code can be used as an example:

    ```
    import pyomo.core.base.external as external